B i o g r a p h y

 As a chamber musician, Ms. Kang is a current and founding member of the Sorte Piano Trio with pianist Dr. Kookhee Hong and violinist Sunyoung Lee.
 The Sorte Piano Trio was founded in Manhattan, New York in 1998, and won Lillian Fuchs Memorial Chamber Music Competitions in 1999 and 2000.
-The Sorte Piano Trio was invited by the Department of Music at Auburn University, and performed a Guest Artist Recital at Goodwin Hall, Auburn University, Alabama on October 25, 2017.
+The Sorte Piano Trio was invited by the Department of Music at Auburn University and performed a Guest Artist Recital at Goodwin Hall, Auburn University, Alabama on October 25, 2017.

-Ms. Kang studied chamber music with violinist Isidore Cohen, violinist Lucie Robert, violinist Sylvia Rosenberg, pianist Heasook Rhee, pianist Daniel Epstein, cellist Marion Feldman, cellist Nathan Stutch.
+Ms. Kang studied chamber music with violinist Isidore Cohen, violinist Lucie Robert, violinist Sylvia Rosenberg, pianist Heasook Rhee, pianist Daniel Epstein, cellist Marion Feldman, and cellist Nathan Stutch.
 She has collaborated in chamber music with pianist Andrew Von Oeyen, pianist Dr. Kook Hee Hong, pianist Dr. Soyeon Park, pianist Eduard Laurel, pianist Cullen Bryant, pianist Valeria Morgovsky, violinist Judy Kang, violinist Peter Marsh, violinist Thi Nguyen, violinist SunYoung Lee, violinist JeoungAh Kim, and her younger sister violinist Dr. Chloe Yeon Hee Kang, and more.
 Her live concerts have been broadcasted on TV Radio stations.

-Ms. Kang has appeared as a soloist, a chamber musician, and an orchestra musician at the most prestigious concert halls in Republic of Korea and the United States such as Carnegie Hall, Lincoln Center, Disney Hall, Fox Theatre, Seoul Arts Center, Sejong Arts Center, etc.
+Ms. Kang has appeared as a soloist, a chamber musician, and an orchestra musician at the most prestigious concert halls in the Republic of Korea and the United States such as Carnegie Hall, Lincoln Center, Disney Hall, Fox Theatre, and Seoul Arts Center, Sejong Arts Center, etc.

-Her students got into the top universities such as Princeton University, Stanford University, Columbia University, Brown University, U.C.
+Her students got into the top universities such as Yale University, Princeton University, Stanford University, Columbia University, Brown University, U.C.
 Berkeley, University of Southern California, University of Pennsylvania, Williams College, Amherst College, Cornell University, and Washington University.
-Her students also have been awarded scholarships at the prestigious colleges such as Manhattan School of Music, New England Conservatory, Cleveland Institute of Music, The Peabody Institute of the Johns Hopkins University, Boston University, etc.
+Her students also have been awarded scholarships at prestigious colleges such as Manhattan School of Music, New England Conservatory, Cleveland Institute of Music, The Peabody Institute of the Johns Hopkins University, Boston University, etc.

-Sylvia Seunghee Kang currently lives in Sugar Hill, Georgia and maintains her cello studio.
+Sylvia Seunghee Kang currently lives in Sugar Hill, Georgia, and maintains her cello studio.